 Why (not) form an LLC in Nevada (or Wyoming)?

 Let’s say that you live, and intend to do business (in the legal sense – see Doing Business in CA?
 Be Sure to Register), in California, but you form your LLC in Nevada or Wyoming.
 Guess what: Because you are doing business in California, you will have to pay income tax in California.
 Furthermore, you will have to register your LLC in California as a foreign LLC.
-The result: You will not have escaped paying income tax, and will have to pay the two states’ annual business fees!
+The result: You will not have escaped paying income tax.
+Furthermore, you will have to pay the two states’ annual business fees!

 The bottom line: